julianheiss/Fruit_Slice/README.md

 ![Finger Protection](Images/3D_finger_protection.png)

 This ensures that the cobot doesn't get sticky fingers.
+The longer side is where the robot touches the lime slice.
+The other side is shorter because of a bulge on the robot's finger.

 ### Lime Slice Holder_V2